Joy Junction: Controversy

 The show became controversial in the early 2010s, years after it was last broadcast, when it was discovered that a prominent cast member, Ronald William Brown (1955–2020), possessed child pornography and photographs of dead children, and had expressed a desire to rape and cannibalize young boys.

 Brown's character on the show was a ventriloquist with a dummy named Marty.
 The pair taught children lessons about right and wrong, including about the dangers of "pornography" and "evil thoughts".
 In doing so, Brown often interacted with children on set.

 Brown first drew police attention in 1998, when boys' underwear was found in his possession.
 However, he was let go after claiming they were for his puppet.
 In 2012, Brown was arrested and subsequently sentenced to 20 years in prison for possession of child pornography and conspiracy to kidnap a child after police discovered messages on a dark web chatroom detailing this.
-Brown died on August 5, 2020, aged 65, due to a motor neuron disease.
+Brown died on August 5, 2020, aged 65, due to motor neuron disease.

-Little information of the show is available from official sources with rumors circulating that the original tapes of the show's episodes have been destroyed by the network after the Ron Brown case.
-The show was considered lost media with selected clips/episodes resurfacing online in the 2020s.
+Little information of the show is available from official sources, though selected clips/episodes have resurfaced online in the 2020s.